smartcontractkit/documentation/docs/Introduction/tutorials/beginners-tutorial.md

 Click **ENVIRONMENT**. the selected value should currently be **Javascript VM**.
 Instead, select **Injected Web3**.
 This should trigger a Metamask notification asking for permission to connect.
 Accept it, and your address should be automatically loaded into the **ACCOUNT** menu below **ENVIRONMENT**.

 Once that's done, check that the **CONTRACT** menu displays the name of your contract.
 In many cases, Remix defaults to deploying the first contract which appears alphabetically in the menu; to prevent errors, select the correct contract, then click **Deploy**.
 Another Metamask notification will pop up asking for permission, and detailing how much GAS it will cost in testnet ETH.
 Confirm the transaction and await confirmation!
-This may take a few seconds depending on the network, so be patient.
+This might take a few seconds depending on the network, so be patient.

 ## Get the Price